System Design Space

 Making the right path simple

-If a scenario leads to risks (data loss, unrepeatable startup, manual operation), the platform should complicate this path or block it.
+If a scenario creates risk, such as data loss, unreproducible runs, or manual operations, the platform should make that path harder or block it.

 UX is as important as architecture